Mountain Bike Trails

 - Rio Grande Gorge Bridge to Carson + Ojo Caliente – A 50 mile out-and-back which travels through Taos, Carson and Ojo Caliente.
 The ride follows the Rio Grande River along quiet and relatively flat roads.
 You might even be able to see some of the Big Horn sheep herd that roams the gorge area.

 - Tres Piedras to Hopewell Lake + The Brazos Pass – Beautiful rolling hills through forest and ranch land, with very little traffic and nice wide shoulders.
-This is one of the favorites when we post a group ride.
 About 36 miles to Hopewell Lake and back, and about 56 miles to Brazos Pass and back to Tres Piedras.

 - Arroyo Seco / Valdez / Arroyo Hondo Loop – About a 28 mile round-trip.
 Scenic riding through small villages in Northern New Mexico, through the valleys of Valdez and Arroyo Hondo, and back up to Arroyo Seco.
 Some say it reminds them of riding through small towns in Europe.

 - Taos Ski Valley Climb – A 35.2 miles round trip from Taos to Taos Ski Valley.
 With elevation from 7000′ to 9300′, this scenic ride through alpine forest and alongside the Rio Hondo will take you from Taos to the little European-style village of Taos Ski Valley.